-has the required properties.
-Up to rescaling, the function $s$ above is the only function satisfying Definition~\ref{LogMapVar_dfn}.\ref{Tropical_l2}; therefore, $\Gamma$ is a main dual graph (i.e. $\K_{\bullet}\!=\!0$ or $ \K\!\cong \!\Z$).
-Since the domain of the injective map (\ref{DtoT_e2}) is $5$-dimensional and its target is $6$-dimensional, we conclude that the obstruction group $\mc{G}_\bullet$ is isomorphic to $\C^*$. \\
+satisfies (C1) of Definition~\ref{LogMapVar_dfn} and is the unique such function up to rescaling.
+Therefore, $\Gamma$ is a main dual graph (i.e. $\tn{K}_\bullet\!=\!0$ or $ \tn{K}\!\cong \!\Z$).
+Since the domain and the target of the injective map (\ref{vrStar_e}) are $6$-dimensional and its kernel is $1$-dimensional, we conclude that the obstruction group $\mc{G}$ is $1$-dimensional.
+In fact, it is isomorphic to $\C^*$. \\